Working with black-footed cats in South Africa. This one is tranquilized and was to be fitted with a collar.

 - Done field work on black-footed cat (Felis nigripes) in South Africa, working with radio-collared cats

-- Worked one summer with zoo-keeping and information with snow leopards, Amur leopards and other carnivores at the conservation station Nordens Ark
+- Worked one summer with zoo-keeping and information with snow leopards, Amur leopards and other carnivores at the conservation station Nordens Ark in 2008

 - Held numerous talks on large carnivore conservation and lynx biology throughout Sweden